audunsh/FermionMingle/README.md

 I have named the project "Fermion Mingle", as the code enables calculation of fermionic interactions.

+Parts of the code was written in collaboration with Gøran Brekke Svaland.

 Currently the code has the following functionality:
 - Gaussian basis sets and integral calculations
 - Restricted Hartree-Fock